How to Buy an Urn

 If you place your urn in a mausoleum, the funeral home or cemetery can provide you with any specifications you need to keep in mind when you make your selection.
 In some cases, the urn must be no larger than a certain size and made of certain materials.
 A “Green” cemetery may require that your urn be made of biodegradable materials.
 If the urn is buried at a cemetery, you must purchase an urn vault.
 The vault will protect the urn and keep the ground around it from collapsing.
 If you are keeping the urn at home you will need to think about where you will store it: will it be indoors or out, will it be buried?
 If you do plan to bury the urn at home, be sure to check your local laws to make sure that this is permitted.

 - Will you be traveling with the remains?

 The Transportation Security Administration (TSA) has special requirements for transporting urns.
 For example, urns must be able to be x-ray scannable.
 In addition, some airlines have guidelines for transporting cremated remains.
 Be sure to check with your carrier before you travel.
 It may make sense to purchase a temporary urn that meets TSA and airline requirements and then transfer the remains to something more permanent once you get home.
-(Click here to go to the TSA blog page that discusses travelling with cremated remains.)
+(Click here to go to the TSA blog page that discusses traveling with cremated remains.)

 Your crematory can provide you with an estimate of how much cremains will be returned to you.
 This can help you decide how large you would like your urn to be.
-If you will be distributing the cremains between others you may prefer to buy several smaller urns.
+If you will be distributing the cremains between others, you may prefer to buy several smaller urns.

 - Will you scatter the ashes?

 Scattering ashes can be a bit more complicated than it seems.
-Wind and weather conditions can complicate things so depending on where you plan to scatter them, you may want to purchase a container that is specially designed for this purpose.
+Wind and weather conditions can complicate things, so depending on where you plan to scatter them, you may want to purchase a container that is specially designed for this purpose.
 Learn more about Scattering Ashes.

 - Would you like your urn personalized?